kanban for ai coding agents

 Kamaji spins it up

-A git worktree is created, a zellij layout is generated, and the agent launches with your prompt — auto-attached.
+A git worktree is created, a zellij layout generated, and the agent launches with your prompt — auto-attached.

 3. Review